 This was the start of the unique Spark of Life Attitude and Practice Shifting Education.

-The first step to achieve her dream was to develop an interactive, therapeutic social group program, specifically developed for people with advanced dementia.
-This program, known as the Spark of Life Club Program, focused on facilitating an ideal environment and connection for people with dementia to experience rehabilitation and the recovery of lost abilities.
+The first step to achieve Jane’s vision was to develop an interactive, therapeutic social group program, specifically developed for people with advanced dementia.
+This program, known as the Spark of Life Club Program, which has been further developed to the Spark of Life Rehabilitative Program focused on facilitating an ideal environment and connection for people with dementia to experience rehabilitation and the recovery of lost abilities.

 The program proved to achieve its aim with consistent results of improvements in language, cognitive and social abilities as well as providing so much joy to all involved.